 Preparation includes teaching some of the most vital employment skills:

 Paid work experience includes learning about work place rules, expectations and appropriate behaviors.

 3.)
 RETENTION, includes participants being employed for 90+ days.
-A Vocational Support Specialist remains in contact with participants to maintain employment and provides job coaching services.
-Case Managers also remain in contact with participants by helping them during the 90 days of employment cope with new responsibilities, resolve job issues and meet basics needs by assisting them with access to food, shelter, and vouchers for clothing/transportation.
+Case Managers remain in contact with participants by helping them during the 90 days of employment cope with new responsibilities, resolve job issues and meet basics needs by assisting them with access to food, shelter, and vouchers for clothing/transportation.